pimalaya/core/process/README.md

 # pimalaya-process

-Rust library to run cross-platform compatible processes in pipelines.
+Rust library to run cross-platform, asynchronous processes in pipelines.

-See the full [API documentation](https://docs.rs/pimalaya-process/latest/pimalaya_process/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/process/examples).
+See the full [API documentation](https://docs.rs/pimalaya-process/latest/pimalaya_process/) and [some examples](https://git.sr.ht/~soywod/pimalaya/tree/master/item/process/tests).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*